 At some point in my childhood, I asked my mother in what economic class our family fell.
 “Lower middle class,” she’d asserted without thought.
-Then, after reflecting a moment, she amended her answer.
-“Lower-lower middle class.”
+After reflecting a moment, she amended, “Lower-lower middle class.”

 Her answer surprised me.
 I knew what real poverty looked like.
-My mother was a founding member of a non-profit seeking minority equal housing opportunities.
+My mother had been a founding member of a non-profit advocating minority equal housing opportunities.
 I’d seen the neglected interiors of multiple public housing projects; I’d accompanied her more times than I could count to document the appalling conditions of Richmond’s slum properties.
 I’d even recognized some of the kids in these places as my schoolmates.

 Not until I was older did I begin to notice the ways in which we differed from other neighborhood families.
 We lived in a respectable brick colonial, yes, but only because my paternal grandmother had bought it outright and signed it over to my father.
 Monthly, throughout my childhood and into my adolescence, he would mail her a check: two hundred and fifty dollars per installment until the debt was repaid.
 We were privileged to have our own housing taken care of, interest-free.
 On their own, on my father’s assistant professor’s salary and my mother’s part-time earnings as an adjunct, they could never have afforded a mortgage.
 Not in that genteel city enclave.